If you’re reading this, I assume you’re wondering if I achieved my goal of a six-pack in six months. Let’s let the photos speak for themselves.

 Fat-Caliper Bodyfat Measuring Tool

 Bodyfat calipers are the most accurate fat measuring tool you can use outside of a dedicated health facility.
 There is a learning curve at the beginning but it’s worth it.
 A DEXA bodyfat scan will run you roughly $80 every time you do the test.
-For a single investment under $10, fat calipers offer thousands of accurate readings.
+For a single investment under $15 fat calipers will offer thousands of accurate readings.

 If you’re going to lose or gain weight, you have to know how much you’re eating at every meal.
 Without a scale to weigh your food that’s pretty much impossible.
 I have a small kitchen scale from Etekcity that I use constantly.
 It may feel a little obnoxious weighing your food at first but it only takes a few minutes a day and the benefits will last a lifetime.